georgeselkassouf/Cyclistic-Bike-Share/README.md

 ## Description

-Some SQL queries were performed and can be found in this repository under the "SQL" directory https://github.com/georgeselkassouf/Cyclistic-Bike-Share/tree/main/SQL
+Some SQL queries were performed and can be found in this repository under the "SQL" directory. https://github.com/georgeselkassouf/Cyclistic-Bike-Share/tree/main/SQL

 Moreover, a detailed analysis was performed using R showing the different steps of the data collection process, the data cleaning, the data analysis and finally the visualization part.
 The R notebook is available in this repository as well as on Kaggle.